roshanis/10kings/chapter5_jatavarman_sundara_revised.md

 ---

+Prince Vira Raghava's blood was still warm when his body hit the sand at Mannar.
+I watched Jatavarman Sundara Pandyan wrench his lance free, the shaft slick with red as the prince's jeweled sword spun into the surf.
+For a heartbeat the beach fell silent, broken only by the hiss of waves around the fallen standard of Lanka.

+Three days later, those same waves lapped at the feet of Lankan chieftains who knelt before Sundara, weeping as they handed over their sons as hostages.
+Elephants, pearls, and cinnamon filled our ships, but it was those silent boys, staring at the sea they might never cross again, who told me what kind of empire my king intended to build.

-The message that would change the course of South Indian history arrived at Madurai on a monsoon morning in 1258, carried by a desperate Sri Lankan minister whose king had been murdered and whose island kingdom teetered on chaos.
-As the captain of Jatavarman Sundara Pandyan's war fleet, I witnessed the moment when this appeal for assistance transformed from a diplomatic request into the catalyst for the greatest military expansion in Tamil history.
+That moment on the beach was the culmination.
+The beginning had come months earlier, on a monsoon morning in 1258, when a desperate Sri Lankan minister arrived in Madurai with news of a murdered king and a kingdom in chaos.
+As captain of Sundara's war fleet, I stood in the war council chamber as the envoy's plea for aid became something else entirely in my master's hands.

-Sundara received the envoy in his war council chamber, surrounded by maps that showed not the defensive positions of a kingdom under threat but the offensive capabilities of an empire preparing for expansion.
-At thirty-three, he had already proven himself the most formidable military commander the Pandya dynasty had ever produced, but the Sri Lankan crisis would provide the opportunity to demonstrate that Tamil power could dominate not just South India but the entire southern regions of the subcontinent and beyond.
+Sundara listened without haste, his gaze fixed on maps that showed not the defensive positions of a threatened kingdom but the offensive possibilities of an empire poised to expand.
+At thirty-three he had already proved himself the most formidable commander the Pandya line had produced, yet the Lankan crisis offered something new, a chance to project Tamil power across the Palk Strait and prove that our reach matched our ambition.

-Yet even then, I sensed the restlessness that would define his reign.
-Sundara possessed the hunger of a man who could never be satisfied; each victory seemed only to sharpen his appetite for the next.
-Where other commanders might pause to consolidate their gains, he was already planning the next campaign, studying the next target.
-I had served under cautious kings and reckless ones, but Sundara was neither.
-He was relentless, and that relentlessness would drive him to achievements that still astonish me, and to excesses that sometimes troubled my sleep.
+Even then, I sensed the restlessness that would define his reign.
+Sundara carried the hunger of a man who could never be satisfied; each victory only sharpened his appetite for the next.
+Where other kings might have paused to consolidate, he was already studying the next target.

-"A kingdom in chaos is an opportunity waiting to be seized," he told his assembled war chiefs after hearing the envoy's desperate plea.
-"Sri Lanka's weakness creates a situation where decisive action can establish Pandya supremacy across the Palk Strait while demonstrating to every rival kingdom that our reach extends wherever Tamil interests require protection."
+"A kingdom in chaos is an opportunity," he told his assembled war chiefs after the envoy finished.
+"Sri Lanka's weakness allows us to secure the sea while showing every rival that Tamil interests will be protected wherever the ocean carries our ships."

-The expedition that followed would establish Jatavarman Sundara not merely as another successful Pandya ruler, but as the architect of the greatest Tamil empire in history, a dominion that stretched from the Nellore and Kadapa districts in the north to the Sri Lankan highlands in the south, encompassing territories that had never before acknowledged Pandya authority.
+The expedition that followed would establish Jatavarman Sundara not merely as another successful Pandya ruler, but as the architect of the greatest Tamil dominion in our history, stretching from the Nellore and Kadapa districts in the north to the Sri Lankan highlands in the south.

 ### The Multi-Front Genius